Vacation Home Planning- What Happens to the Family Cottage after the Kids Inherit It?

 In our example, the grandparents can feel confident that even when their multiple grandchildren own the vacation home many years from now, they have a framework in place to settle disputes and help ensure the property does not become burdensome or a source of conflict.

-If you have property in your family you hope to retain for multiple generations, I would be happy to discuss with you whether a vacation home LLC might be a good planning tool for you.
+If you have property in your family you hope to retain for multiple generations, we would be happy to discuss with you whether a vacation home LLC might be a good planning tool for you.

 1251 W. Glen Oaks Lane, Mequon, WI 53092